b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 We've already got some command line input coming in, so let's move on to randomly assigning the computer a role of either Bear, Ninja, or Cowboy.

-In order to get a random role, we have to do three things, and to track those three we'll write three lines of commented out psuedocode
+In order to get a random role, we have to do three things, and to track those three we'll write three lines of commented out pseudocode:

 ```python
 # Import the random library